pypy/pypy/pypy/doc/stm.rst

   crash on an assertion error because of a non-implemented overflow of an internal 28-bit counter.

+* The recursion detection code was not reimplemented.
+Infinite recursion just segfaults for now.

 .. _`report any crash`: https://bitbucket.org/pypy/pypy/issues?status=new&status=open
 .. __: https://bitbucket.org/pypy/pypy/raw/stmgc-c7/rpython/translator/stm/src_stm/stm/core.h